lapi32/bye-bye-DD/README.md

 4. MAKE SURE: turn off wifi once game downloading of assets is finished
 # warnings
 sometimes the tab will close due to lack of wifi, not sure if theres much we can do about this so just try to get a save in before it does this

+# TO DO LIST
+1. make a working ui (would appreciate help)
+2. fix wifi issues potentially
+3. speed up loading times

+# DISCLAIMER
+I did not make any of these web ports, all credit for these htmls goes to 98Corbins bog/aukak burnedpopcorn irv77 koi/_flixel slqnt
+SpanishFreddy
+genizy